Celtics-Engine/Celtics-Docs/Reflection.md

-# [Team name] Reflection
+# [Celtics Engine] Reflection

-## Instructions

-1. *Create a new folder within this current folder, and name the new folder

- after your team name*

-2. *If you prefer keeping this reflection private to your team, you may change

- the permissions on your folder so that only your teammates + unit instructors

- can view the contents*

-3. *Create a copy of this reflection template, and put it in your newly created

- folder *

-*Please answer at least one question from each section below.
-Answers here will

-likely be inspiration for the “lessons learned” section of your project

-presentation at the end of the unit.*

 ## Design

-* How closely did you follow your design document after the review was complete?

-Did your implementation need to change based on what you learned once you were
+Did your implementation need to change based on what you learned once you were underway?

-underway?
+- Our implementation changed once we started looking into solutions for full stack aplications

 ## Project

-* How did you handle the ambiguity of defining your own project and user
+How did you handle the ambiguity of defining your own project and user stories?

- stories?
-What strategies did you use to decide on concrete work to do to

- satisfy your requirements?

-* How did you deal with getting stuck on a problem?
-What strategies did you

- employ to get yourself unblocked?

-* Did any of your commitments you made in your team charter help navigate a

- difficult decision, situation, or collaboration challenge?
-How?
+- It took us some serious effort to figure out what was possible to accomplish given our original idea, but we quickly adjusted to something more manageable for the given time frame

 ## Scrum

-* What did you find to be the most valuable part of daily stand-ups?
-Is there

- anything you would want to do differently at stand-up to make it more useful

- to you?

-* Did you over or underestimate the work you could complete during your sprints?
+Did you over or underestimate the work you could complete during your sprints?
 What have you learned that will help you better estimate work next time?

+- keeping everyone busy with something was challenging.
+However, I learned a good way to solve this problem is to keep conversations at a high level of abstraction and leave the details up to the team member who is implementing the idea

 ## Looking ahead

-* If you were to start this unit over again, what would you do differently?
-How
+If you were to start this unit over again, what would you do differently?

- do you see yourself applying that to your work in later units, the capstone,

- or your internship?
+- Our time managment skills could use some improvement, but otherwise everyone nailed it